Homework, classes, jobs and internships – these things will take up most of your energy during the semester.

 But when the holidays come round, it’s time to catch up on all those little things you’ve meant to do for ages.

 Here’re 15 things to fill the holidays with that are productive and will help you be better prepared for next semester.

 1. Book Flights

-Do you want to head back home later in the year?
+Do you want to head back home?
 Or are you planning an Aussie-exploration for the summer holidays?
 Flights and accommodation usually only get more expensive the closer you book to the day, so now’s the perfect time to plan ahead, make some reservations and save a little cash on your trip.

 2. Learn some quick, easy recipes

 Experiment with new recipes over the holidays and choose some that you can whip up quickly when things get busy next semester.
 Having a few pre-packed lunch recipes and quick, easy dinners in your repertoire will make your life much breezier when you have to cram.